nateemma/strategies/README.md

 Note: I am pursuing a "buy on dips, sell at a profit" approach, so most of these strategies do not issue sell signals at all.
 Instead, they use the ROI and stoploss mechanisms of freqtrade to sell (hopefully at a profit).
+I started off trying to issue sell signals, but performance was bad and I've had far better results just holding.

 Also, I now use the same ROI/stoploss parameters across all strategies (they are defined in Config.py).
 This is because my goal is to combine the best individual strategies into a combined strategy (ComboHold.py)